Germany's COVID vaccine procurement labeled a 'gross failure' | DW | 02.01.2021

 The BioNTech founders said on Friday that they were scrambling to boost production after being pressured to fill the gaps caused by the EU's blunder.

-However, Karl Lauterbach, health expert for the socialist SPD, told the Rheinische Post newspaper that the failure by Brussels to buy more of the Moderna vaccine was "regrettable."
+However, Karl Lauterbach, health expert for the center-left Social Democrats, told the Rheinische Post newspaper that the failure by Brussels to buy more of the Moderna vaccine was "regrettable."

 "It was clear early on that the Moderna vaccine had a strong efficacy and could be used by GPs."